1/4 Zip Windbreaker Pullover: Shell, Windshirt & Golf Fit Guide

 The best choice depends on price point, handfeel, wind protection, packability, logo method, and how the pullover will be worn over polos or base layers.

-What is the difference between a windbreaker pullover and a shell pullover?
+What is the difference between a windshirt and a windbreaker?

-For OEM development, the fabric, finish, fit, and claim level should be defined clearly instead of relying only on the product name.
+In B2B sourcing, the terms can overlap.
+Buyers should focus on the garment’s fabric, finish, construction, fit, and claim level rather than relying only on the product name.

 Can a custom logo be added to a 1/4 zip windbreaker pullover?